-7.1 At least twenty (20) minutes before the game is scheduled to begin, each coach or his representative shall give the scorekeeper a list with the names and corresponding numbers of the team members who are eligible to play in the game, as well as the name of the captain of the team, the coach and the assistant coach.
+7.1 At least twenty (20) minutes before the game is scheduled to begin, each coach or his representative shall give the scorer a list with the names and corresponding numbers of the team members who are eligible to play in the game, as well as the name of the captain of the team, the coach and the assistant coach.
+All team members whose names are entered on the scoresheet are entitled to play, even if they arrive after the beginning of the game.

-OFFICIAL BASKETBALL RULES 2004 Rule Three - Teams
+OFFICIAL BASKETBALL RULES 2006 Rule Three - Teams